 Title 30, Ch.20, S.8; Form 2071AC0007

-Promotes the rehabilitation of historic properties and continued use of historic properties rather than demolition.
-If approved by the State Historic Preservation Office, a credit of 20% to 40% of qualified expenditures is available.
+Promoting the restoration of historic properties, the Historic Preservation Tax Credit offers a credit of up to 20% to 40% of qualified expenditures.
 The credit is not refundable, but may be sold or transferred.
 Credits may be taken against Personal and Corporate Income Taxes and the Bank Franchise Tax.